berghaus/wedding.frankette.info/content/en/homepage/location.md

 Contact
 Christina.Trifellner AT gmx.de

-## Kinder / *Kids*
+## Kids

-Für eure und unsere Kinder wollen wir bei der Feier einen kleinen Spielebereich realisieren.
-Gebt bitte bei der Anmeldung an wie alt eure Kinder sind und bringt gerne auch eigene (Lieblings-)spiele mit.

-*For your and our kids we aim to have a dedicated play area.
-Please, when registering, let us know the age of your kids and don't hesitate to bring along toys.*
+For your and our kids we aim to have a dedicated play area.
+Please, when registering, let us know the age of your kids and don't hesitate to bring along toys.
+There is also an outside area with a sand box and a number of playgrounds nearby